 Indications for PTA are similar to those for surgery:

 Intermittent claudication that inhibits daily activities and does not respond to risk factor modification and noninvasive treatments

 Suitable lesions are flow-limiting, short iliac stenoses (< 3 cm) and short, single or multiple stenoses of the superficial femoropopliteal segment.
 Complete occlusions (up to 10 or 12 cm long) of the superficial femoral artery can be successfully dilated, but results are better for occlusions ≤ 5 cm.
 PTA is also useful for localized iliac stenosis proximal to a bypass of the femoropopliteal artery.

 PTA is less useful for diffuse disease, long occlusions, and eccentric calcified plaques.
 Such lesions are particularly common in patients with diabetes, often affecting small arteries.

 Complications of PTA include thrombosis at the site of dilation, distal embolization, intimal dissection with occlusion by a flap, and complications related to heparin use.

-Surgery is indicated for patients who can safely tolerate a major vascular procedure and whose severe symptoms do not respond to noninvasive treatments.
 The goal is to relieve symptoms, heal ulcers, and avoid amputation.
-Because many patients have underlying CAD, which places them at risk of acute coronary syndromes during surgical procedures for PAD, patients usually undergo cardiac evaluation prior to surgery.
+Because many patients have underlying coronary artery disease, which places them at risk of acute coronary syndromes during surgical procedures for PAD, patients usually undergo cardiac evaluation prior to surgery.

 Thromboendarterectomy (surgical removal of an occlusive lesion) is used for short, localized lesions in the aortoiliac, common femoral, or deep femoral arteries.